sathishkumar1105/Attendance-Management-System-For-Students-am-system/README.md

 # Attendance Management System

--- Am system stand for attendance management system in schools, colleges and institutes.
+-- AM system stands for attendance management system in schools, colleges and institutes.

 # Project Description

 -- This attendance management system is more useful for schools, colleges, and institues it's add on more features on the website.

 -- This system will also help in evaluating attendane eligibility criteria of a student.